pelnd/snn-gesture-recognition-genx320/REPORT.md

 #### [Event-count base](project-history/02-training-tests/01-eventcount-base)
 This run continues directly from the initial model in stage 1, using the same event-count windowing (split_by='number') but scaling up the settings: 64 channels, T=8, batch size 16, 64 epochs.
 It reached 90.62% accuracy (261/288) on the DVS128Gesture test set.
 Right arm clockwise was the weakest class (70.83%), mostly mistaken for its counter-clockwise counterpart.
-Air drums and air guitar were also weak, each most often confused with "other gestures".
+Air drums and air guitar were also weak, and air guitar was most often confused with "other gestures".
 This left room for improvement, so a few variations were explored next to see if accuracy could be pushed higher.

 #### [Weight decay](project-history/02-training-tests/02-eventcount-with-decaying-weight)
 Same base config, but with weight decay (1e-4) added to the optimizer, a small penalty that shrinks the weights slightly on every step, to see if it would help avoid overfitting.